Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 A **VoIP gateway** is used to connect the internal VoIP network (with the PBX) with the outside PSTN.

+## VDI and DaaS

+**VDI** (Virtual Desktop Infrastructure) is the use of virtual machines to provide and manage virtual desktops.
+Virtual desktops are hosted on a centralized server and deployed on request.
+They can be accessed from any location using a dedicated software-based gateway.
+VDIs are managed internally by a company using them.
+**Persistent VDIs** are customizable with apps/files/settings saved on restart (similar to physical desktops).
+**Non-persistent VDIs** do not save changes so all desktops are the same at startup.

+**DaaS** (Desktop as a Service) is a virtualization technique similar to VDI but provided by an external vendor.
+With DaaS, all desktops are entirely on the cloud, for example AWS WorkSpace.

+## VNC (Virtual Network Computing)

+VNC is a graphical desktop sharing technology allowing to remotely control a computer, similar to RDP.
+VNC is platform independent (RDP has clients for MacOS and Linux but can only control a Windows machine).

+VNC uses the **RFB** (Remote FrameBuffer) protocol framework.
+RFB defines how the graphical representation of the desktop must be sent to the VNC client, and how the user input from the client should be sent back to the remote server.

 ## Hypervisor

 An hypervisor is a software for the creation and management of virtual machines running an OS.